 The currency is the New Israeli Shekel (NIS).
 Visa, MasterCard and American Express are widely accepted; visitors with other cards should check with their credit card companies in advance.
 Foreign currency can be exchanged at bureaux de change and large hotels, however better exchange rates are likely to be found via ATM machines or at banks.
 Travelers cheques are accepted in all areas frequented by tourists.

-The weather in Israel during the winter is very unpredictable.
+The weather in the Holy Land during the winter is very unpredictable.
 Some winters are mild and sunny, while some are severe and overcast.
 Temperatures range in the 50’s-60’s F in most places, but in the 40’s in Jerusalem and the Galilee hills – where it can be very cold at night.
 It is the rainy season so you should expect some rain.
-During the 2018 program, the weather was moderate during most of the program.
-In 2014-15 there was a major snow/rain storm on the last day of the program.

 What to Pack